-You can customize the taskbar, including the way taskbar buttons look, how they group together when you have more than one window open, where the taskbar is on your desktop, and what icons and apps are on it.
-For more info about the desktop, see Desktop.
+You can customise the taskbar, including the way taskbar buttons look, how they group together when you have more than one window open, where the taskbar is on your desktop and what icons and applications are on it.
+For more information about the desktop, see Desktop.

-If you're using a Windows Store app, you can still use the taskbar to switch apps, go to Start, and check the notification area, just like you would in a desktop app.
+If you're using a Windows Store app, you can still use the taskbar to switch apps, go to Start and check the notification area, just like you would in a desktop application.

 If you want your Windows Store apps to appear automatically on the taskbar whenever you open them (or if you want to turn this setting off), here's how.

 Swipe in from the right edge of the screen, tap Settings, then tap Change PC settings.(If you're using a mouse, point to the bottom-right corner of the screen, move the mouse pointer up, click Settings, then click Change PC settings.)